So, you’ve seen how wickedly awesome my blog is and you want one of your own (cough). Not a problem.

-If its your first blog, you can just get their “Startup” plan, which is the cheapest – less than $50 a year.
+If it’s your first blog, you can just get their “Startup” plan.
+All new customers get a 60% discount which works out to $3.95/month – less than $50 a year.
 You’ll get 10GB of storage space, a free domain name, one-click WordPress install, free daily backups and bandwidth suited for 10,000 visits per month.
 To be hosted on Siteground quality servers, that’s very good value.
 As a first time blogger there’s no way you’ll need anything more than that!

 Choose your domain

 After you choose your plan you’ll get taken to the next step which is domain registration:

 Simply enter the domain you want and check it’s available.
 If it is, your domain will be confirmed and you’ll get taken to the next screen.